Bob Edgar: Congressional career

-Claremont School of Theology
+Later life

 In 1990, Edgar began a ten-year term of service as President of Claremont School of Theology, Claremont, California, a graduate-professional school related to the United Methodist Church and part of the Claremont educational consortium east of Los Angeles.
-He is credited with bringing the school from financial distress into a stable and successful period of growth.

-National Council of Churches

-In 2000, Edgar began a seven-year term as chief executive of the National Council of the Churches of Christ in the USA.
-Under his leadership, the 50-year-old NCC began to reshape its mission, focusing its energies on major initiatives in the areas of overcoming poverty, protecting the natural environment, fostering interfaith understanding, and building international peace.
-Following his retirement from the NCC, he served six years as President of Common Cause, from 2007 until his death in 2013.

-Additional positions
+He assumed the role amid a period of financial difficulty for the school, and during his tenure, he oversaw an increased enrollment and endowment.
+From 2001 until his death, he was a member of the Greater New Jersey Annual Conference; he transferred from the California Pacific Conference.

 Edgar served on the boards of several organizations, including Independent Sector, the National Coalition for Health Care, and the National Religious Partnership for the Environment.
 He also served on the board of directors of the Environmental and Energy Study Institute, an independent, non-profit organization that is a principal resource for Congress on environmental and energy issues.

 He was an endorser of the Genocide Intervention Network.

+In 2000, Edgar began a seven-year term as chief executive of the National Council of the Churches of Christ in the USA.
+Under his leadership, the 50-year-old NCC began to reshape its mission, focusing its energies on major initiatives in the areas of overcoming poverty, protecting the natural environment, fostering interfaith understanding, and building international peace.

+Following his retirement from the NCC, he became President of Common Cause in 2007, advocating for publicly funded elections.
+He served in this role until his death on April 23, 2013, from a heart attack, at his home in Burke, Virginia.